Cytnx-dev/Cytnx/Readme.md

 ## Example

-    See example/ folder or documentation for how to use API See test.cpp for using C++ .
+    See example/ folder or documentation for how to use API See example/iTEBD folder for implementation on iTEBD algo.
-    See test.py for using python
+    See example/DMRG folder for implementation on DMRG algo.

 ## Avaliable linear-algebra function (Keep updating):